syncfusion-content/maui-docs/MAUI/PDF-Viewer/Add-Remove-Modify-Annotations.md

 {% endhighlight %}
 {% endtabs %}

-## Editing Annotations
+## Editing annotations

 This section will go through different methods of editing annotations in a PDF document programmatically.

-### Editing a Specific Annotation
+### Editing a specific annotation

-You can edit the properties of an annotation from the document programmatically by accessing the specific annotation instance from the `Annotations` property of the SfPdfViewer.
+You can edit the properties of an annotation from the document programmatically by accessing the specific annotation instance from the [Annotations](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_Annotations) property of the SfPdfViewer.
 The following example shows how to edit the first annotation in the annotation collection.
 Similarly, you can modify the other properties also.

 {% tabs %}
 {% highlight c# %}